Bob Stewart (television producer): Bob Stewart Productions

-Shortly after leaving Goodson-Todman, the primetime version of The Price Is Right had been cancelled by ABC, and ratings for the daytime version were falling.
+Shortly after leaving Goodson-Todman, the primetime version of The Price Is Right had been canceled by ABC, and rating for the daytime version were falling.
 Stewart's first production under his own banner (Bob Stewart Productions) was the memory game Eye Guess, which aired on NBC daytime from January 3, 1966 to September 26, 1969, and featured close friend Bill Cullen, as emcee.

 Stewart's next entry, the CBS primetime celebrity game show The Face Is Familiar with host Jack Whitaker, ran from May 7 to September 3, 1966.
 Another Stewart celebrity game, Personality (hosted by Larry Blyden), aired on NBC from 1967-1969.
 Completing the decade for the packager was You're Putting Me On, hosted first by Bill Leyden and later by Blyden, which ran from June–December 1969.

 Other than Eye Guess, Stewart's other moderate early success was Three on a Match, hosted by Cullen, which aired on NBC from August 2, 1971 to June 28, 1974.

 Stewart's biggest success with his second production company, Basada, Inc. (named after his sons Barry, Sande, and David), and one of TV's most honored and popular game shows, was Pyramid, originally hosted by Dick Clark, which, like Password, was a word-association game.
 Its March 26, 1973, premiere on CBS marked the biggest possible cash payoff on a quiz show since the short-lived 100 Grand in September 1963.

 Pyramids network run would span 15 years, off and on, with escalating dollar amounts in the title reflecting increases in the payoff amount over the years.
-It has proven to be one of the most enduring game shows, airing almost continuously between first-run network or syndicated airings and cable reruns since 1982, when the second CBS version began.
-Its nine Emmy awards for best game show rank it second to the current version of Jeopardy! (hosted by Alex Trebek from 1984 to 2020), which has 11.
+It had proven to be one of the most enduring game shows, airing almost continuously between first-run network or syndicated airings and cable reruns since 1982, when the second CBS version began.
+Its nine Emmy awards for best game show rank it second to the current version of Jeopardy! (premiered in 1984 with Alex Trebek as host until October 29, 2020 tapings, and currently Ken Jennings since 2021), which has 19 wins (combined daytime and primetime).